jlnsmith2001/China_WQI_Analysis/README.md

 [Column chart](https://public.tableau.com/views/WQIBarChart/Sheet3?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

 ## Data Cleaning Process
 My data cleaning process consisted of copying the original dataset to create a version to work with.
 I then took time to familiarize myself with the topic, understanding the different column headers and which columns would be most relevant to answer my business task.
+I used filters, formulas, and helper columns to help me clean my data.